 Electric generators are yet another example of the machines used in daily life that make use of a crankshaft.
 The reciprocating motion of the pistons gets converted to a rotary motion with the help of the crankshaft.
 The rotary motion is further used to drive the flywheel.
 The resultant power is then used to move an alternator along a circular path, thereby allowing the conversion of mechanical energy into electrical energy.
 The generated output energy can be stored or used to drive various electrical appliances.

 3. Internal Combustion Engines

 A crankshaft forms the basis of working of internal combustion engines.
 It is mounted within the engine block.
 The crankshaft is connected to the pistons with the help of connecting rods.
-The main purpose of a crankshaft in combustion engines is to convert the linear motion of the piston to a rotational motion, thereby allowing a direct coupling of power to high dynamic loads.
+The main purpose of a crankshaft in combustion engines is to convert the linear motion of the piston into a rotational motion thereby allowing a direct coupling of power to high dynamic loads.

 4. Drive Camshafts

 One of the prime applications of a crankshaft lies in driving the camshaft.
 A crankshaft is used to transfer energy to the camshaft with the help of a chain drive mechanism or a belt drive mechanism.
 The mechanical parts camshaft and crankshaft are usually used in combination.
 The speed of a system containing both the camshaft and the crankshaft is maintained in such a way that the camshaft rotates one time for every two rotations of the crankshaft.